 Dash Marshall was founded by Amy Yang, Ritchie Yao, and Bryan Boyer in 2009.

-Before co-founding Dash Marshall, Ritchie cut his teeth working for some of the world’s leading architects.
-At Rem Koolhaas’ Office of Metropolitan Architecture he worked on a 25-story housing tower and Cornell University’s Milstein Hall.
+Ritchie is a founding partner of Dash Marshall and Design Critic at the Harvard Graduate School of Design.
+He has worked for some of the world’s leading architects including Rem Koolhaas and the Office of Metropolitan Architecture where he worked on a 25-story housing tower and Cornell University’s Milstein Hall.
 At David Adjaye Associates he was a core part of the team working on the Smithsonian National Museum of African American History and Culture.
-Ritchie holds a Master of Architecture I degree from Harvard Graduate School of Design and a BSE in Environmental Studies from University of Waterloo.
+Ritchie holds a Master of Architecture degree from Harvard Graduate School of Design and a BSE in Environmental Studies from University of Waterloo.

-Bryan leads the studio’s Civic Futures practice, working with clients such as Google, the Museum of Modern Art, and the Knight Foundation.
+Bryan leads the studio’s Civic Futures practice and is the founding Director of the Urban Technology degree program at University of Michigan’s Taubman College.
 Prior to Dash Marshall, Bryan was a founding member of Helsinki Design Lab, working under the auspices of the Finnish Parliament to improve public institutions through design.
+He serves on the Board of Directors at Public Policy Lab in NYC and lives in Detroit, MI.
 Bryan holds a Master of Architecture I degree from Harvard Graduate School of Design and a BFA in Interior Architecture from Rhode Island School of Design.

-Bryan Boyer, Francesca Girardi, Cindy Lan, Brandon Lim, Jun Nam, Amy Yang, Ritchie Yao
+Bryan Boyer, Juhi Puri, Amy Yang, Ritchie Yao

 We do not currently have any open full time positions.